 - Prepare traffic estimates for planning studies, design projects, maintenance, environmental, and other purposes, as requested. - Administer statewide traffic forecasting contracts.
 Provide quality review for traffic projections prepared by the MPOs and consultants. - Maintain databases tracking traffic forecasts and traffic forecast parameters.
-Make databases available to other users and offices as appropriate. - Update Forecast milestone dates on Branch Calendar, at least monthly. - Update and maintain the traffic forecasting webpage as a tool for other users.
-Maintain and update internal traffic forecasting tools (e.g., pavement design spreadsheets, turning movement spreadsheets, etc.) and Traffic Forecasting report. - Participate in Regional Forecaster User's Group.
-This group includes forecasters from surrounding states that are trying to identify the state of practice for traffic forecasts. - Provide growth rates from TFT tool for various projects. - Update and maintain Turning Movement Count database. - Create MOT and lane closure queue analysis spreadsheet and user cost calculations spreadsheet. - Prepare Forecast Guidance Manual document for the forecasting community for consistent application of forecasting as a tool for cabinet projects.
+Make databases available to other users and offices as appropriate. - Update Forecast milestone dates on Branch Spreadsheet, at least monthly. - Update and maintain the traffic forecasting webpage as a tool for other users.
+Maintain and update internal traffic forecasting tools (e.g., pavement design spreadsheets, turning movement spreadsheets, etc.) and Traffic Forecasting report. - Participate in other states Regional Forecaster User's Group.
+This group includes forecasters from surrounding states that are trying to identify the state of practice for traffic forecasts. - Provide growth rates from TFT tool for various projects. - Update and maintain Turning Movement Count database. - Complete (1) MOT and lane closure queue analysis and (2) user cost calculations spreadsheets. - Update Forecast Guidance Manual document for the forecasting community for consistent application of forecasting as a tool for cabinet projects. - Update Pavement Design Spreadsheet with information from the Traffic Forecasting Report Completed by KTC.